Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 as your regular user.
 (This has security implications.
 See the Docker documentation.)

-That change is not fully active in your current login sesssion.
+That change is not fully active in your current login session.

 It is often easiest to log out and the log back in, so that the system will be aware that your user belongs to the `docker` group.